Azure/helm-charts/docs/prerequisities/README.md

 ## ACS Engine

-If you are using [acs-engine](https://github.com/Azure/acs-engine) to install a cluster, run the following command from the root of this repository:
+If you are using [acs-engine](https://github.com/Azure/acs-engine) to install a cluster, run the below command from the root of this repository.

+_Note: make sure you update `keyData` and `servicePrincipalProfile` in the given `acs-engine-kubernetes-config.json` file_

 ```console
 acs-engine deploy \